bulwark-security/bulwark/docs/README.md

 - **Open Source.** Freely available under a permissive Apache 2.0 license.
 We're committed to keeping it that way.
 - **Extensible.** Define custom detection logic using the SDK, or customize reusable parameterized detections to your needs, without writing code.
-- **Observable.** Gain deep visibility into both your traffic and the operation of your detections with built-in observability features.
+- **Observable.** Gain comprehensive visibility into both your traffic and the operation of your detections with built-in observability features.
 Enrich your traffic data for improved context.
 - **Flexible.** Bulwark's plugin API enables detections to interact with Redis state and other services, including machine learning models.
 Plugins can perform their detections collaboratively using Bulwark's ensemble decisions.